naikus/h5/README.md

 -----
 Following extensions are currently provided:

-- "dom" `dom.js` provides various methods with familier syntax to manipulate DOM.
+-   _dom_   `dom.js` provides various methods with familier syntax to manipulate DOM.
-- "event" `event.js` and `event_ie.js` provide convenient API to manage events including defining new events.
+- _event_ `event.js` and `event_ie.js` provide convenient API to manage events including defining new events.
-- "xhr" `xhr.js` provides a nice little wrapper around XMLHttpRequest including additional methods as well as ajax events.
+-   _xhr_   `xhr.js` provides a nice little wrapper around XMLHttpRequest including additional methods as well as ajax events.
-- "touch" `touch.js` defines touch related events using event module's event definition mechanism to define tap, dbltap, taphold swipe, swipeleft and swiperight events for a touch enabled device.
+- _touch_ `touch.js` defines touch related events using event module's event definition mechanism to define tap, dbltap, taphold swipe, swipeleft and swiperight events for a touch enabled device.

 ### Extending h5
 -----
-h5 can be easily extended with new extensions using its "extension API".
+h5 can be easily extended with new extensions using its extension API.
 The examples below show two ways of doing it.

 ```javascript
 $.extension({